Mechsoft-Limited/iniswap-document/help/faq.md

 ## How do I get airdrops?

-Whenever there is an official airdrop on iniswap it will be announced along with the requirements.
+Whenever there is an official airdrop on Iniswap it will be announced along with the requirements.

-Please remember anyone can airdrop tokens to iniswap users since every transaction is public on BscScan.
+Please remember anyone can airdrop tokens to Iniswap users since every transaction is public on BscScan.
 Be sure to do your own research when it comes to non-official airdrops.
 To protect your funds, we recommend you don't use a smart contract you don't understand from a source you don't trust.

 ## How can I report a bug?